mstibbard/stibbard.io/src/routes/learning/sveltekit-env-variables.md

 import dotenv from 'dotenv';

 // dotenv.config looks for a .env file in the project's root
-// directory. this example is using a .env.local file, so we must
+// directory.
+If using a .env.local etc or a file in a
-// specify the path.
-Our file is still in root however, so just
+// subdirectory a path must be specified
-// the filename is sufficient
+// e.g. dotenv.config({ path: '.env.local' });
-dotenv.config({ path: '.env.local' });
+dotenv.config();

 const stripeSecretKey = process.env['STRIPE_SECRET_KEY'] as string;
 ...